Minimal submanifolds and stability in Einstein manifolds: The Jacobi Operator

 \begin{proof} In the tangent space we can pointwise complete to an orthonormal basis of the ambient space $\bar{M}$.
 In order to understand the middle term of the Jacobi operator, we take the inner product of its image with an arbitrary normal basis element.

 where

 is the Ricci curvature of the normal bundle.
 So that the partial Ricci operator term is $\bar R=-Ric+Ric^\perp$.
 In the Einstein case the constant is $\lambda=s/n$ which is a multiple of the constant scalar curvature.
+This completes the first part.

 In the case of $p=n-1$ since the normal bundle is $1$-dimensional, Ricci curvature of the normal bundle vanishes.
 So that